 A second $100 million investment was made in 2021 to Georgetown University’s McCourt School of Public Policy – half of which is devoted to scholarships aimed at catalyzing a more inclusive pipeline of public policy leaders.

-MG’s dedication to innovation and civic life inspired and incubated the work of Project Liberty — a nonprofit initiative to transform how the internet works, empower people over platforms, support the development of healthier social media, and ensure that digital governance is prioritized in the next-generation of the web.
+MG’s dedication to innovation and civic life inspired and incubated the work of Project Liberty — a far-reaching, $500 million initiative to transform how the internet works, empower people over platforms, support the development of healthier social media, and ensure that digital governance is prioritized in the next-generation of the web.

 MG was selected for inclusion in the “50 Leaders of Change” documentary series by Reuters.com.
 The series spotlighted “companies leading the way towards a new tomorrow” and highlighted MG’s efforts in launching Project Liberty.